11 of Real Madrid’s best signings of the 2010s: Modric, Bale, Ozil…

 The attacking midfielder was a crucial part of the squad in Zinedine Zidane’s first stint, peaking with an 11-goal return in the 2016-17 season, and there’s probably a case that, had he left in 2018 rather than seeing injuries and a dip in productivity, we might think more of him.

-Even so, in a decade with plenty of underwhelming recruits from La Liga, the Spaniard’s spell can hardly be faulted.
+Even so, in a decade with plenty of underwhelming recruits from La Liga, the Spaniard’s spell glittered brighter than most.

 Classy move, classy goal! 👌